 In today’s competitive world of blogging social media traffic and mailing lists are perhaps the most important tools to help us increase our sites’ reach and exposure.
 Our plugin of the day is geared towards helping you increase that traffic by restricting access to pieces of your content.

 It’s almost certain that you have run onto a site which features some sort of audio when it loads, whether it is soothing or annoying music, the feature is rather popular.
 Today’s plugin of the day can help you add some, hopefully nice, music on your WordPress site.

 Continuing with our image related theme, today we’re going to take a look at a plugin that helps us find free stock images, including photos, vectors and illustrations, these can be used either in the content or set as featured images for our posts.

 Images are a very important piece of your content.
 Sometimes they are the ones that capture the visitor’s interest and make them read on.
+Graphically representing things is the best way to engage people.
 Naturally graphics and image manipulation will take up much of your time while writing articles for your site.
 Today we’ll take a look at an awesome tool which will help you create stunning graphics right in your dashboard.

 If you are running a multi user WordPress installation it might get tricky to notify all existing users of an important change or bring new users up to speed on rules and procedures on the site.
 Luckily there is a plugin for this.

 If you have updated your WordPress installation to 4.7 you might have noticed that the text underline and text justification buttons were removed.
 This has inconvenienced many bloggers out there who find them useful but tend to forget keyboard shortcuts.
 Luckily there is a solution to this problem in the form of a plugin.